Prepare Now for MY2026 and Beyond

 - Proactively address members impacted by IP/SNF stays: Build workflows to monitor discharges and resolve medication gaps for members transitioning out of inpatient or skilled care.

-To succeed, plans need to:
+To succeed, plans should continue to:

 - Track measure performance by SRF: Monitor outcomes for members with dual eligibility, low-income subsidy, and disability to ensure equitable care.